In Your Letter

 "In Your Letter" is a song written by Gary Richrath that was first released on REO Speedwagon's 1980 album Hi Infidelity.
-It was released as the fourth single from the album and just made the Top 20 on the Billboard Hot 100 chart, peaking at #20.
-It also reached #26 on the Billboard Adult Contemporary chart.
-It also had some chart success in Canada, reaching #34.
+It was released as the fourth single from the album and reached No. 20 on the Billboard Hot 100 chart.
+It peaked at No. 26 on the Billboard Adult Contemporary chart.
+It Canada, it reached No. 34.

 Lyrics and music

 Richrath was inspired to write the song based on a real life incident.
 According to band member Kevin Cronin, at the end of a tour fellow band member Neal Doughty came home to find a letter from his wife on the kitchen table informing him that she had left him for another man.
 The other man turned out to be the person who supplied the band with their "illegal substances."
-According to Cronin, Doughty's response to the letter was "I’m really gonna miss that guy."
+According to Cronin, Doughty's response to the letter was "I'm really gonna miss that guy."
 Casandra Armour of vintagerock.com says that lyrics contain "cutting accusations with cruel alliteration like 'But you hid behind your poison pen and his pride' and 'You could have left him only for an evening let him be lonely.'"

-Cronin has stated that the original version of the song very simple, very almost like ‘50s doo-wop melody and chord structure.
-The original chord structure was G Major, E Minor, C Major, D Major, similar to the Beatles' "This Boy" among many other songs.
+Cronin has stated that the original version of the song very simple, very almost like '50s doo-wop melody and chord structure.
+The original chord structure was G Major, E Minor, C Major, D Major, similar to the Beatles' "This Boy".

 The music of "In Your Letter" is a throwback to songs of the 1950s and 1960s.
-Allmusic critic Stephen Thomas Erlewine describes it as a "sun-kissed '60s homage."
+AllMusic critic Stephen Thomas Erlewine describes it as a "sun-kissed '60s homage."
 Billboard described it as having "the spunky charm of a 1960s pop song."
 Philippa Hawker of The Age describes it as "a grimly uptempo 60s style whinge."
 Leslie Michele Derrough of Glide Magazine describes it as sounding like a "1950s sock hop."
 Gerald Martineez described the song as "an uptempo tune about an angry lover complaining of the way he was dumped."
 Armour described the music as having a "dizzying doo-wop feel."
 Hawkins also noted a stylistic similarity with the Pointer Sisters' song "Should I Do It" from their 1981 Black & White album.
 In a demo version released on the 30th anniversary version of Hi Infidelity the guitar part has some rockabilly feel.